 Network administrators should immediately upgrade to 2.3.32 or 22.214.171.124 to ensure that their systems are patched against it.
 You can also switch to a different implementation of the parser.

 However, patching isn’t always as straightforward as it sounds, since web apps may need to be rebuilt.
 Older apps might even have to be brought back from the dead to ensure that they aren’t offering a weak point for attackers.

 It’s a good idea to get those patches done as quickly as you can, but patching quickly is not always easy or possible, especially for critical or public-facing servers.
 Because of this, having a real-time host-based intrusion detection system (HIDS) is important to detect these attacks when they are in their zero-day states and beyond.

 Why HIDS is a Key Line of Defense

 Even if you are not vulnerable to this particular type of attack, it’s a good idea to use it as an excuse to evaluate your intrusion detection capabilities.
 Every organization needs to have a real-time intrusion detection platform in place to protect against the likelihood that more vulnerabilities, and therefore attacks, like this will be launched in the future.

 The primary value of host-based intrusion detection monitoring is that it allows you to use behavior-based indicators to immediately catch suspicious events.
-With a solution like the Threat Stack Cloud Security Platform®, out-of-the-box rulesets will alert you to common security events, like abnormal (or any) commands run by your Apache service user, unexpected system modifications, or anomalous connections to known command and control servers.
+With a solution like Threat Stack’s intrusion detection platform, out-of-the-box rulesets will alert you to common security events, like abnormal (or any) commands run by your Apache service user, unexpected system modifications, or anomalous connections to known command and control servers.